wp-plugins/jonradio-current-year-and-copyright-shortcodes/readme.txt

 == Description ==

-*Formerly: "Current Year and Copyright Shortcodes"*
+*Formerly: "jonradio Current Year and Copyright Shortcodes"*

 If you need to display the current year, and have it always kept up to date, inserting this plugin's `[y]` shortcode almost anywhere on your web site will do just that.